Latest Insights & Research

 Why Do Low Performers Overestimate?

 Understanding how well students can assess their own academic performance is a fascinating area of study, especially for those who perform poorly.
 This phenomenon, often attributed to the Dunning-Kruger effect, reveals that those who perform poorly on tests tend to overestimate their performance.
-Let’s delve into the reasons behind this and its implications for parents […]
+Let’s look at the reasons behind this and its implications for parents […]

 Read more →